djhmateer/djhmateer.github.io/_posts/2022-06-09-how to find and evaluate a niche.md

 > The joy of finding things out - Richard Feynman

-## Blogging

-As of 9th June 2022 I've got 125 unpublished blog articles.
-This is crazy!
-But I'm not worried as I like writing, and the focus at the moment is on evaluating a niche for making money.

-Writing blog articles is cathartic, cements knowledge, is a wonderful resource to look back on, and is my way of becoming calm about a subject which is overwhelming.

-Like Making Money.

 ## Influential Books and Videos

 [Make: Bootstrappers Handbook now called: The Indie Maker Handbook](https://readmake.com/) Pieter Levels.
 Founder of [Nomad List](https://nomadlist.com/), [Remote OK](https://remoteok.com/) words most visited remote work job board.
 Used to be called [makebook.io]() - serach for this in my email as I bought it.